drov0/steemsnippets/README.md

 Don't hesitate to submit a pull request if you want to contribute to the collection.

 Made by @Howo : https://utopian.io/@howo

+# Current snippets :

+## Steemjs

+- How to use the testnet by @almost-digital : https://testnet.steem.vc/